Skip to content

 --results-dir results Base directory for results

---cleanup false Delete VMs and namespaces after test
+--cleanup false Delete VMs and namespaces after run-all

 Disk Space Requirements